sandyMax974/CV/README.md

 # Hi there, I'm Sandy

 I'm a passionate and highly motivated Junior Software Developer, who discovered the web development world via the advertising industry.
-Throughout my career in AdTech, I acquired a voracious appetite in understanding how softwares and sites function behind the scenes.
-I'm now super keen to start creating my own solutions, dive into more complex codebases and fix bugs with my own hands.
+Throughout my career in AdTech, I acquired a voracious appetite in understanding how softwares and sites function behind the scenes which led to me developing a passion for coding.
+After completing Makers Academy in April, I'm super keen to start creating my own solutions, dive into more complex codebases and fix bugs with my own hands.

 ## Online CV